siberoloji/siberoloji.github.io/content/en/docs/SEO/20-chapter-2-why-seo-matters-for-your-website.md

 * Ready to make a purchase
 This comprehensive approach helps you build a relationship with potential customers over time, increasing the likelihood of conversions.

-8. Local SEO Benefits
+### 8. Local SEO Benefits

-For businesses with a physical presence, <a href="https://www.siberoloji.com/what-is-local-seo/" target="_blank" rel="noreferrer noopener">local SEO</a> is particularly important.
+For businesses with a physical presence, [local SEO](/what-is-local-seo/) is particularly important.
 Optimizing for local search helps you appear in results when people in your area are looking for products or services you offer.
 This can drive foot traffic to your location and increase local brand awareness.

-9. Adapting to Changing Consumer Behavior
+### 9. Adapting to Changing Consumer Behavior

 As more people rely on the internet to find information and make purchasing decisions, having a strong online presence becomes increasingly important.
 SEO helps you adapt to these changing consumer behaviors by ensuring your website is visible when people are searching for what you offer.